Developer Guide

 but one is due on this Monday and the other is due the next Monday.
 Both of these 2 tasks should be allowed in our task list.

-Another example can be that a user may want to create two tasks with the same name quiz
+Another example can be that a user may want to create two tasks with the same name quiz, deadline 2022-01-01

 Both of these 2 tasks should be allowed in our task list.